-AREA OF SPECIAL FLOOD HAZARD - [A designated AO, AH, or VO zone on the Flood Insurance Rate Map (FIRM) with a one-(1) percent or greater annual possibility of flooding to an average depth of one (1) to three (3) feet where a clearly defined channel does not exist, where the path of flooding is unpredictable and where velocity flow may be evident.
-Such flooding is characterized by ponding or sheet flow] The land in the floodplain within the Town of Durham subject to a one percent or greater possibility of flooding in any given year.
+AREA OF SPECIAL FLOOD HAZARD - The land in the floodplain within the Town of Durham subject to a one percent or greater possibility of flooding in any given year.
 The area is designated as Zones A and AE on the FIRM.